Riding a bike? You could get a ticket

 Either way, cars on the road need to give you the space to ride.

 “You have to give them a three-foot wobble lane and treat them as if they could take the entire lane.”Lt.
-Josh Sanders – Wheeling PD
+Josh Sanders – Wheeling Police Department

 Drivers needing to get around a cyclist must wait for the right moment.

 “You as a motorist have to pass them when it is safe to do so.
 You have to wait until it is safe to pass that cyclist.”Lt.
-Josh Sanders – Wheeling PD
+Josh Sanders – Wheeling Police Department

 And if none of this sounds legitimate and you choose not to follow the bike laws, could you get a ticket?

 “You absolutely could.
 If we see you running a red light or riding on the sidewalk or not having the proper lighting fixtures at night, we may stop you and write you a citation.”Lt.
-Josh Sanders – Wheeling PD
+Josh Sanders – Wheeling Police Department